 Child 1: Why do we eat the greens on this night?

-Leader 2: During every Passover meal we eat the greens.
-They remind us that nature returns to life in the springtime.
+Leader 2: The greens remind us that nature returns to life in the springtime.
 They are dipped in salt water to remind us of the tears of a people who were held captive in slavery.

 All pray: Blessed are you O Lord our God, King of the Universe, Creator of the fruit of the earth.

 All take a piece of green vegetable, dip in salt water and eat.

 Child 2: Why do we eat bitter herbs tonight at this special meal?

 Leader 1: The Jews ate bitter herbs on the Passover night because their fathers were slaves in Egypt and their lives were made bitter.
 As Christians, we taste the herbs to remember the suffering caused by sin, and the pain of Jesus’ death.